 While not always something you’ll end up using, a first aid kit is undoubtedly something you should always bring along on an adventure.
 And while the VSSL version has everything you need to treat and dress minor wounds 48 pieces in total, it also houses several big bonus items that elevate it above the competition.

-This is a weird camping gear.
+This is weird camping gear.
 That includes a 200-lumen four-mode electric lamp, a precision compass, and a waterproof and impact-resistant shell in which to store it all.

 12.Nemo Helio Portable Pressure Shower: